 Russia is a first-to-file jurisdiction.
-Legal entities or entrepreneurs who first apply for registration of a trademark enjoy priority right to obtain trademark registration.
-Russian trademark legislation does not recognise prior use rights (as a general rule the exclusive right to use a trademark in our country arises as a result of state registration).
+The legal entities or entrepreneurs who first apply for registration of a trademark have priority in obtaining trademark registration.
+Russian trademark legislation does not recognise prior use rights (as a general rule the exclusive right to use a trademark in Russia country arises as a result of state registration).

-According to Russian legislation, rights for a trademark appear from the moment of its state registration and no rights derive from the use of an unregistered trademark.
-However, since January 2008, when Part IV of the Russian Civil Code came into force, a new subject matter of intellectual property appeared; namely the 'commercial designation'.
-It is rather close to a trademark by its nature but the right for this subject matter arose based on use of the commercial designation within a particular territory without its obligatory registration before an administrative body, such as the Russian Patent and Trademark Office (RPTO).
+According to Russian legislation, the rights to a trademark appear from the moment of its state registration and no rights derive from the use of an unregistered trademark.
+However, since January 2008, when Part IV of the Russian Civil Code came into force, a new subject matter of intellectual property appeared: 'commercial designation'.
+This is close to a trademark in its nature, but the right to use this designation arose based on the use of a commercial designation within a particular territory without its obligatory registration before an administrative body, such as the Russian Patent and Trademark Office (RPTO).